 - Colorful candles—think earthy tones like orange, brown, cream, and black

-- Pumpkins in all shapes and sizes
+- Pumpkins in all shapes and sizes, including paper pumpkins

-- Fall-themed table cloths
+- Fall-themed tablecloths

-- Streamers in fall-appropriate colors
+- Streamers and garlands in fall-appropriate colors

-10 fall party themes to get the season in full swing
+Fall party themes to get the season in full swing

 1. Fall happy hour

 - Head to your local specialty beer shop or brewery and select a wide variety of fall flavor-infused adult beverages for your guests to sample and share.

 2. Tailgate in the yard

 You don’t need tickets to the big game to get your tailgate on.
 Kick off the football season with a tailgate party from the comfort of your own backyard.

 3. Flag football

-- Provide colorful jerseys to divide the teams and help your guests get into the competitive spirit—or ask the two “teams” to pick a color to come dressed in.
+- Provide colorful jerseys to divide the teams and help your guests get into the competitive spirit—or ask the two “teams” to pick a color to come dressed in it.

 - Don’t forget to offer a prize to the winning team—it can be anything from a custom trophy to picking a silly dare for the losing team to do.

 5. Pumpkin carving

 - Set the party for early afternoon so that by the time it gets dark, your guests can enjoy their works of art lit up in the autumn evening.

 6. Celebrate wine season

 Maple leaves aren’t the only foliage known for their fall beauty.
 At this time of year, grape leaves are also changing colors, making autumn the perfect time for a trip to your nearest vineyard.

 - Decorate with artificial grape leaves and tapered candles in empty wine bottles for a sommelier-approved winery ambiance.

 7. Watch an autumnal movie

-When the nights get colder, sometimes nothing sounds better than cuddling up with a good movie.
+When the nights get colder, sometimes nothing sounds better than curling up with a good movie.
 Host a fall movie night for all of your guests to enjoy.